esprit-dev/homebridge-dummy/README.md

 ## About

 With this plugin, you can create any number of fake accessories which are useful for advanced automation with HomeKit scenes.
-Features include scheduling to trigger at a specific interval or times, resetting automatically after a delay, triggering sensors such as motion or occupancy, running arbitrary commands such as cron, and more.
+Features include scheduling to trigger at a specific interval or times, resetting automatically after a delay, activating sensors such as motion or occupancy, running arbitrary commands such as cron, and more.

 Currently, Doors, Lightbulbs, Locks, Outlets, Switches, Thermostats, Windows, and Blinds are supported.
 If there is a particular device or feature you'd like to see, please [create an issue](https://github.com/mpatfield/homebridge-dummy/issues/new?template=new-issue.md).